abingham/docopt-subcommands/README.md

 is the subcommand for rebasing.

-`docopt` subcommands is here to help you create similar kinds of command-line tools.
+`docopt-subcommands` is here to help you create similar kinds of command-line tools.

 ## Quickstart